storpool/python-storpool/README.rst

 - add snapshotsSpace() for the snapshot reverse space estimation
 - reflect the fact that volumeStatus() may also return an anonymous snapshot, thus the name may also be a SnapshotName
+- drop the "name" attribute of VolumeSummaryBase since it is always overridden in its child classes (either a volume or a snapshot name)

 1.2.0
 -----